HacktheUniverse/duvr/README.md

 2. The accesibility of the 3d environment from mobile devices could be developed to allow student at a distance to watch guided 		planetarium shows guided by staff in realtime.

-3.Create a potentially interactive exhibit at the museum using virtual reality devices to prove supplemental activities for visitors 	of the museum and allow them to fly around the stars.
+3. Create a potentially interactive exhibit at the museum using virtual reality devices to prove supplemental activities for visitors of the museum and allow them to fly around the stars.